The Love for Three Oranges (fairy tale): Cyprus

 At least one variant from Cyprus, from the "Folklore Archive of the Cyprus Research Centre", shows a merger between tale type ATU 408 with ATU 310, "The Maiden in the Tower" (Rapunzel).

 Malta

-Maltese linguist George Mifsud Chircop stated that the story ‘is-seba’ trongiet mewwija’ is popular in Malta and Gozo.
+Maltese linguist George Mifsud Chircop stated that the story ‘is-seba’ trongiet mewwija’ ("The Seven Inhabited Citrons") is popular in Malta and Gozo.

 In a variant from Malta, Die sieben krummen Zitronen ("The Seven Crooked Lemons"), a prince is cursed by a witch to find the "seven crooked lemons".
 On an old man's advice, he grooms an old hermit, who directs him to another witch's garden.
 There, he finds the seven lemons, who each release a princess.
 Every princess asks for food, drink and garments before they disappear, but the prince helps only the last one.
 He asks her to wait atop a tree, but a Turkish woman comes and turns her into a dove.